eduvpn/documentation/API.md

 1. Instance Discovery
 2. API Discovery

 Both are JSON files that can be cached.
-It MUST be possible for the user to trigger a reload, i.e. get new copies of the cached files.
-This can be implemented for example using a button, or at the very least, an application restart.
+In addition to this, also the instance logos can be cached in the application to speed up displaying the UI.
+The `If-None-Match` or `If-Modified-Since` HTTP header can be used to retrieve updates.

+The user SHOULD be able to clear all cache in the application to force reloading everything.

 The Instance Discovery files are also signed using public key cryptography, the signature MUST be verified and the value of the `seq` key of the verified file